If you have ever played a game of Monopoly, you know two truths to be self-evident:

 Pharmaceutical Drugs - Due to poor patent laws, can sell drugs at a 10,000% mark-up!

 Oil Companies - Used their profits to cover up climate change for years

 Airlines - 4 major companies control 80% of all domestic flight

 CoreCivic - America’s private prison monopoly, not only is this morally disgusting but the profits are uncontested.

-Our platforms top priority is to fight against con-pow and support a new type of antitrust movement.
+Our platforms top priority is to fight against consolidation of power and support a new type of antitrust movement.
 This includes using the Federal Trade Commission to put a halt on mergers, adding structural barriers that separate businesses that could create conflicts of interest, and split up or reduce the power of corporations that have the ability to control vast areas of commerce.

 Antitrust battles are sexy, they are the heavyweight fight that pits David (the common man) against Goliath (the mega corporation) in a battle for democracy.
 As Americans we love competition and we love underdogs.
 Supporting antitrust reform is to stand for everything that is great about living in a free country.
 Corporate consolidation doesn’t just undercut this freedom in the marketplace—it undercuts the economic equality and free flow of information on which our political system depends.